-Traveling with some form of electronic device is kind of a must these days (see below for kindles and iPads).
+Traveling with some form of electronic device is kind of a must these days (see below for Kindles and iPads).
 For most young kids, having an iPad or Kindle is essential for keeping them entertained during long flights and drives.
-Protecting their kindle with these cute cases are fun and practical.
+Protecting their Kindle with these cute cases is fun and practical.

 My youngest kids hate to share.
-She would love if she had her own umbrella while we traveled!
-I like that this one has a travel case to protect it and that it packs down so small that she can carry it in her own backpack.
+She would love it if she had her umbrella while we traveled!
+I like that this one has a travel case to protect it and that it packs down so small that she can carry it in her backpack.

-I still love Patagonia Jackets and highly recommend them if you’re not tight on space in your travel bags however if you do want to a collapsable version, I reocmend these Rokka & Rolla jackets.
+I still love Patagonia Jackets and highly recommend them if you’re not tight on space in your travel bags however if you do want a collapsable version, I recommend these Rokka & Rolla jackets.
 They are half the price, have a hood, and pack down very small.

 This is an amazing gift for kids 8+.
-Not only does this let your kids keep track of all the applies they’ve been, but it also gives them a great room decoration and their favorite will absolutely be putting each pin in after their trips.
+Not only does this let your kids keep track of all the applications they’ve been, but it also gives them a great room decoration and their favorite will be putting each pin in after their trips.

 Our favorite travel maps are Push Pin Travel Maps and their maps come in a variety of different styles that are all customizable.
 You can get state, USA maps, and world maps and they come as simple flat maps and canvas style.

 High Price Travel Gifts for Kids – $50 and up

 I made the mistake of not having rolling luggage for my youngest two kids when we traveled and Victor and I ended up carrying two bags each through the airport.
 It’s better to have soft luggage because often when we land in a new country, our rental car doesn’t have enough space and we can smoosh backpacks and soft luggage down by kid’s feet.